department-of-veterans-affairs/va.gov-team/products/proactive-benefits/research/2023-11-Outreach Exploration/discussion-guide.md

   - Probe: What questions or concerns do you have?

     - The letter makes references to your eligibility based on information from your personal records.
-Does that bring up any questions for you?
-Concerns?
+What are your thoughts on the VA suggesting you may be eligible based on your personal records?"

-  - \[For those that have filed a claim in the past] Based on what you’ve read in the letter, do you anticipate this process will be different from past experiences filing a claim?
-Why or why not?
+  - \[For those that have filed a claim in the past] Based on what you’ve read in the letter, how would you anticipate this process to compare to past experiences filing a claim?

 - In this scenario, we asked you to imagine that you received this as a letter in the mail.
 That said, we’re interested in understanding how Veterans would prefer to receive information like this.
 How would you expect to receive this information (i.e. via mail, email, either)?
 Why?